 Kendo vs Kenjutsu

-Kenjutsu initially emerged as a philosophy of life for Japanese samurai in the feudal period, while kendo had its origin after the Meiji Revolution, being used as a way to preserve this philosophy of war.
-Furthermore, kendo has only one type of sword, the shinai, while Kenjutsu uses different sword types.
+Kenjutsu initially emerged as a philosophy of life for Japanese samurai during the feudal period, while kendo originated after the Meiji Revolution, being used as a way to preserve this philosophy of war.
+Additionally, kendo has only one type of sword, the shinai, while Kenjutsu uses different types of swords.

 Kenjutsu is not really a style, but rather a term to describe any of the Japanese sword martial arts intended for combat and assassination.
 Throughout Japanese history, there are hundreds of schools that teach different styles of sword fighting.